tuftsdatalab/Research_Technology_Bioinformatics/workshops/introHPC5.md

-# Scripts That Involve Loops
+# Optional: STAR Loop Script

 Often times you'll need to run several files through some loop to do the same command.
 A common NGS example is to loop through fastq files to align them to a genome.
 Let's create a script to align our fastq files in the `data` folder to the Mouse Genome!